csprag/reference/reference/static/commands/shells/source.md

 One such occasion where running source is useful is in the `.bashrc` If you would like to alias a word, you do this in the `.bashrc`

 To do this, open your `.bashrc` file in vim.

 ~~~ bash
 $ vim ~/.bashrc
 ~~~

-In vim, type the following command, note that you will need to put in a custom path to your desktop folder
+In vim, type the following command, note that you will need to put in a custom path to your desktop folder (write in vim pressing i)

 ~~~ bash
 alias desktop='cd /your/path/to/Desktop'
 ~~~

+Quit vim by typing `:wq` and hitting enter.

 Now, if you run

 ~~~ bash
 $ source ~/.bashrc
 $ desktop